IV1T3/IRNewsFetcher/README.md

 ## Contributing

-If you would like to contribute to *IRNewsFetcher* by adding companies, you have to follow the instructions below.
+If you like to contribute to *IRNewsFetcher* by adding companies, you have to follow the instructions below.
 Please open a new branch for each company you contribute.

 - irnewsfetcher/argparser.py